Paget’s disease of the breast

 Mammographic evaluation of Paget’s breast disease

 As mentioned, about 50% of all cases of Paget’s disease do not reveal a mass on mammographic X-ray.
-There are no unique mammographic features corresponding to a “Paget’s mass“, so if a tumor is discovered it would be characterized according to the type of ductal carcinoma it resembles.
+There are no unique mammographic features corresponding to a Paget’s mass, so if medics discover a tumor it would be characterized according to the type of ductal carcinoma it resembles.

-However, the mammographic evaluation can help show the extent of ‘whole breast‘ involvement, (i.e. invasive breast cancer) and can guide and influence treatment.
-Paget’s disease, once fully diagnosed, tends to be treated in a highly aggressive fashion.
-Magnetic resonance imaging (MRI) tends not to be used for Paget’s disease evaluation due to its non-specificity.
-MRI is useful in the detecting occult (hidden) breast neoplasia, but not all Paget’s disease cases will feature cell neoplasia.
+Once there is a definite diagnosis of Paget’s disease specialists tend to treat it in a highly aggressive fashion.
+Magnetic resonance imaging (MRI) tends not to be useful for Paget’s disease evaluation due to its non-specificity.
+MRI is useful in detecting occult (hidden) breast neoplasia, but not all Paget’s disease cases will feature cell neoplasia.

 Treatment of Paget’s disease of the Breast

 Paget’s disease without a palpable lump is really a kind of ductal carcinoma in situ, (DCIS).
-There is a greater understanding now about DCIS in terms of histological and radiological predictors of cancer aggressiveness, and full mastectomy may not be required.
+There is a greater understanding now about DCIS in terms of histological and radiological predictors of cancer aggressiveness, and full mastectomy may not be necessary.
 However, this has to be balanced against the unfortunate tendency for Paget’s disease to have a high rate of local recurrence.

 Surgical excision is usually followed up by tissue sampling from adjacent quadrants and axillary node dissection.
-Some patients who have no lump and a normal mammogram have been treated by excision of the nipple-areola complex alone.
+Treatment for some patients, who have no lump and a normal mammogram, is by excision of the nipple-areola complex alone.
 This approach is typically combined with post-operative radiotherapy, and with good results (low recurrence rates).
 Additional treatment by radiotherapy or chemotherapy will typically be based on a patient’s age and nodal status.

 Paget’s disease tends to recur as invasive breast cancer

 The concern is, that when Paget’s disease does recur locally, it tends to recur in an invasive context, (spreading into the breast ducts) and generally speaking, the prognosis is better if you can treat breast cancer before it reaches that stage.